Teacher in Charge: Mr P. Place, Mr A. Dodds.

-Students will undertake a course of study based on BCITO Unit Standards.
-Students are expected to demonstrate a higher level of independence than in Level 2.
-They will select, use, and apply appropriate tools and techniques to plan, monitor, and document their progress throughout the construction of their mahogany chair.
+Students are expected to demonstrate a higher level of independence than at Level 2.
+They will select, use, and apply appropriate tools and techniques to monitor, and document their progress throughout the construction of a mahogany chair.

-To successfully gain credits towards NCEA Level 3 and the Vocational Pathways (Manufacturing and Technology, and Construction and Infrastructure), students must complete key stages of the chair construction as well as the associated planning documentation.
+To successfully gain credits towards NCEA Level 3 and the Vocational Pathways (Manufacturing and Technology, and Construction and Infrastructure), students must complete key stages of the chair construction as well as the required supporting documentation.

 Collision Repair Technician, Automotive Electrician, Automotive Technician, Automotive Refinisher, Boat Builder, Naval Architect, Fabrication Engineer, Building Contractor, Building and Construction Labourer, Building and Construction Manager, Carpenter, Coachbuilder/Trimmer, Stonemason, Furniture Finisher, Joiner, Cabinet Maker